d2s/Documentation/_posts/2018-04-10-Changelog.md

 Updated 14 Oct 2018.

+The [master branch](https://github.com/rsyncOSX/RsyncOSX/tree/master) is always updated.
+You might compile your own updated rc from the master branch.

 The rc will be updated from time to time.
 Here is some info about what is in [next version](/nextversion).

 Next release will be sometime in Nov 2018.
 The main focus in next release is a few enhancements in copy single files, snapshots and smoke out the last bugs to make RsyncOSX as stable as possible.
 During execution of any tasks RsyncOSX can be minimized.
 I am not able to predict and test for all possible user interactions, but the most common as minimize RsyncOSX during operations and aborting tasks are tested.

 If RsyncOSX does halt or crash during operation there is no damage to files or deletion of files in the `source`.
 The `source` is only read during `synchronize` and `snapshot` tasks.
 But if you do a **restore** from the `remote` to the `source`, some files in the source might be deleted.
 This is due to how rsync works in `synchronize` mode.
 As a precaution **never** do a restore directly from the `remote` to the `source`, always do a restore to a temporary restore catalog.

 ## Version 5.5.3